rgerganov/shanocast/README.md

 # Usage

-Shanocast runs on Linux and is reproducible via a Nix Flake
+Shanocast runs on Linux and is reproducible via a Nix Flake or Docker.

+## Using Nix

 Get Nix and enable flakes, for example via the DetSys Nix installer